joshday/OnlineStats.jl/docs/Models/StochasticModel.md

     - Robust regression using Huber loss.

 # Penalties/Regularization
-Penalties on the size of the coefficients can be used to prevent overfitting.
+Penalties on the size of the coefficients can be used for variable selection or to prevent overfitting.
 Models are fit without a penalty (`NoPenalty`) by default.

 - `NoPenalty()`
     - No regularization is used.